Automated guided vehicle: Zone control

 Zone control is the favorite of most environments because it is simple to install and easy to expand.
 Zone control uses a wireless transmitter to transmit a signal in a fixed area.
 Each AGV contains a sensing device to receive this signal and transmit back to the transmitter.
 If the area is clear the signal is set at "clear" allowing any AGV to enter and pass through the area.
 When an AGV is in the area the "stop" signal is sent and all AGV attempting to enter the area stop and wait for their turn.
 Once the AGV in the zone has moved out beyond the zone the "clear" signal is sent to one of the waiting AGVs.
 Another way to set up zone control traffic management is to equip each individual robot with its own small transmitter/receiver.
 The individual AGV then sends its own "do not enter" message to all the AGVs getting too close to its zone in the area.
 A problem with this method is if one zone goes down all the AGV's are at risk to collide with any other AGV.
 Zone control is a cost efficient way to control the AGV in an area.

-Collision avoidance
+Forward sensing control

 Forward sensing control uses collision avoidance sensors to avoid collisions with other AGV in the area.
 These sensors include: sonic, which work like radar; optical, which uses an infrared sensor; and bumper, physical contact sensor.
 Most AGV's are equipped with a bumper sensor of some sort as a fail-safe.
 Sonic sensors send a "chirp" or high frequency signal out and then wait for a reply from the outline of the reply the AGV can determine if an object is ahead of it and take the necessary actions to avoid collision.
 The optical uses an infrared transmitter/receiver and sends an infrared signal which then gets reflected back; working on a similar concept as the sonic sensor.
 The problems with these are they can only protect the AGV from so many sides.
 They are relatively hard to install and work with as well.